briancampbell003/varistas-digital-cafe/README.md

 Here is a screenshot:
 ![screenshot of coding quiz webpage](./assets/images/demo.png)

-I hope you appreciate this site, you can find a demo at:
-I hope you appreciate this Digital Cofeeshop, you can check it out at the [deployed GitHub webpage.](https://project1team1.github.io/Project1/)

 I hope you appreciate this Digital Cofeeshop, you can check it out at the [deployed GitHub webpage.](https://project1team1.github.io/Project1/)